 With a few taps of a mobile-phone button, a Redfin homebuyer can schedule home tours quickly.
 To schedule a tour instantly and automatically, we first show the buyer online a wide range of homes for sale.
-Once the buyer chooses the homes she wants to see, we review lead agent availability, location, areas of expertise, and past interactions with that buyer, data that is easier for us to track because we store customer interactions with our agents in one central system, and ask our lead agents as employees to work during times of peak demand.
-Next, we confirm that each home is available to show at the requested time, communicating with the listing agent programmatically or through a phone call.
+Once the buyer chooses the homes she wants to see, we review lead agent availability, location, areas of expertise, and past interactions with that buyer, data that is easier for us to track because we store customer interactions with our agents in one central system, and ask our lead agent programmatically or through a phone call.

 Finally, we determine the optimal order in which to visit each home, allocating enough time to drive or walk from one to the next.
-Because on-demand service depends on different lead agents being available at different times, everyone on a local Redfin team can see all of the customer's online and brokerage activities to learn about the customer prior to the tour.
+Becauson-demand service depends on different lead agents being available at different times, everyone on a local Redfin team can see all of the customer's online and brokerage activities to learn about the customer prior to the tour.
 Every team member also can update this system through mobile tools during and after the tour so we can follow up with more detail about a home of interest, different listing recommendations, or an on-the-spot offer.
 The entire solution depends on a listings search website, a customer database, a team structure, and a mobile capability that few brokerages can deliver.
+In May 2017, 47% of Redfin customers scheduled home tours automatically.